Speak hotel.

 - 5 base blocks + 2 AI blocks (Pulse add-on)

 The hotel manager doesn't memorise reports or tool names.
-They have a question, and Pulse runs the right query against live data.
+They have a question, and Pulse finds the answer in the live data.
 These are the conversations from a typical week.

 "What happened yesterday?"
 Pulse pulls yesterday's close, today's OTB, the next-7-day forecast, month progress, 7-day momentum, and the same-point YoY view — onto one screen.